davidwalter0/k8s-cfg/README.md

 ### make-yaml

-Exercise overwrites of names or inject secrets as defined in the function call.
+Exercise overwrites of names or inject secrets as defined in the function call, stream editing the yaml text.
+The text is not written to disk unless --debug is specified, so that secrets aren't stored in unrestricted locations.

-override the default generation of a secret from the *ssh_key_type* variable defined in .cfg/mycfg with other renames or overrides.
+override the default generation of a secret from the *ssh_key_name* variable defined in .cfg/mycfg with other renames or overrides.

+Notice the name conversion of **_** to **-** for secrets.
+Underscores weren't allowed as of v1.0x kubernetes which this was tested with.

 The default implementation uses make-yaml-stdio as it's driver.